openshift/enhancements/enhancements/coreos-encrypted-by-default.md

 This idea hinges around Clevis, which provides an interface around different secret backend and includes a Dracut module which provides for unattended boot.
 Clevis uses [JSON Object Signing and Encryption, (JOSE)](https://jose.readthedocs.io/en/latest/).

 When Clevis binds a LUKS volume, a new JOSE object is written in the LUKS meta-data as a token.
 Clevis reads the JOSE object and then calls the appropriate pin.
 Clevis was added to Fedora 24 and RHEL 7, and it supported and recommended for unattended-encrypted boot.
+By adding new pins, administrators will have the flexibility to apply policy-based unattended boots.

-The first pin deals with the null case, where there is no NBE boot.
+The first pin deals with the null case, where there is neither a TPM2 device or a Clevis binding for NBDE boot.
 This pin would be used to store an encoded plaintext password.
-In the event of the plaintext pin is used, the actual passphrase is obfucated (here be dragons: the axiom that "security by obscurity is not security" applies).
+In the event of the plaintext pin is used, the actual passphrase is obfuscated (here be dragons: the axiom that "security by obscurity is not security" applies).
+The encryption function of pin would encode the passphrase in a JOSE object using base64 encoding, while the decrypt functionality would do the inverse.

 The second pin would deal with the Cloud KMS.
-[Container Linux did a proof-of-concept with LUKS v1 for NBE unlocks bound to a Cloud KMS](https://github.com/coreos/coreos-cryptagent).
+[Container Linux did a proof-of-concept with LUKS v1 for NBDE unlocks bound to a Cloud KMS](https://github.com/coreos/coreos-cryptagent).
 Extending the CryptAgent to be a Clevis should be straight forward and will allow for incremental approaches to adding and supporting different Cloud KMS.

 Adding Clevis is relatively straight forward.
 Each pin provides a `clevis-{encrypt,decrypt}-<NAME>`, when ``<NAME>`` is the name of the pin (e.g. `clevis-encrypt-plaintext`).
 Pins may be written in any language; most are written in bash.
 This gives the flexibility to include new pins as the circumstances require.